“It has given our whole family, and especially my mother, tremendous comfort that Wes wanted to donate his body to science.”

 Body donation as an accepted public concept is relatively new.
 In 1967, the federal Uniform Anatomic Gift Act was passed and since that time, has been ratified by all 50 states.
 This Act governs the practice, expectations and penalties associated with organ transplantation and whole body donation.
 In 1976, the Oregon Donor Program (now known as Donate Life Northwest) was established as the parent organization to oversee tissue, organ and whole body donation in the state of Oregon.
 The OHSU Body Donation Program is a founding member of this parent organization.

-Every year between 150 to 250 altruistic citizens of Oregon and the greater Pacific Northwest donate their bodies to the OHSU Body Donation Program.
+Every year between 150 and 250 altruistic citizens of Oregon and the greater Pacific Northwest donate their bodies to the OHSU Body Donation Program.
 In compliance with federal and state law, the donors and their families do not receive monetary compensation for their gift.
 The average donor profile is 72 years of age and includes roughly equal numbers of women and men.